-Over 550 students have attended the LLC program since it opened in 2002, which means there are literally hundreds of internship placement possibilities.
-We are proud of the long-term relationships with certain placements, but brand new placements are found every semester.
+Over 550 students have attended the LLC program since its opening in 2002, which means there are literally hundreds of internship placement possibilities.
+We are proud of the long-term relationships we’ve established with many placements in Ottawa, with brand-new placement opportunities found each semester.

 The LLC Director places all students in internship placements.
-After a student is accepted in the program, he or she will have an individual discussion with the Director who will ask about the student’s interests, experience and long-term goals.
-If a student has an unusual interest, or something outside the usual range of internship placements, the Director may ask the student to participate in finding and securing an appropriate placement.
+After a student is accepted to the LLC program, he or she will have an individual discussion with the Director to discuss the student’s interests, experience, and long-term goals.
+If a student has an interest outside the usual range of internship placements, the Director may ask the student to participate in finding and securing an appropriate placement.

 One of the obvious attractions of interning in Ottawa is working in politics.
-Around half of all our students have been placed with Members of Parliament (MPs) from the Conservative, Liberal and NDP parties.
-Students have also been placed with the political party itself, including the Green Party.
+Around half of all of our students have been placed with Members of Parliament (MPs) from the Conservative, Liberal, and NDP parties.
+Students have also been placed with a political party itself, including the Green Party.
 For a full list of MPs, see the Parliamentary website.

 There are many government relations agencies in Ottawa.
 LLC students have been placed with several such agencies.

-Communications and English students may intern with a publication such as Ottawa Life Magazine.
+Communications and English studies students may intern with a publication such as Ottawa Life Magazine.